Suzanne Bonamici

 Suzanne Marie Bonamici (/ˌbɒnəˈmiːtʃi/ BONN-ə-MEE-chee; born October 14, 1954) is an American lawyer and politician serving as the U.S. representative for Oregon's 1st congressional district, a seat she was first elected to in a 2012 special election.
 The district includes most of Portland west of the Willamette River, along with most of Portland's western suburbs such as Beaverton, Hillsboro, Tigard, and Lake Oswego.

 A Democrat, Bonamici represented the 17th district in the Oregon State Senate from 2008 to 2011.
 She was first elected to the Oregon House of Representatives in 2006.

-Early life, education, and legal career
+Early life and legal career

 Bonamici was born in Detroit.
 She earned an associate degree from Lane Community College in 1978, and a bachelor's degree in 1980 and J.D. in 1983, both from the University of Oregon.
 After college, she became a legal assistant at Lane County Legal Aid in Eugene.
 After law school, she became a consumer protection attorney for the Federal Trade Commission in Washington, D.C.
 She went into private practice in Portland and represented small businesses.